 - Go Heavy.
 Be sure to use solid-core interior doors with exterior jams that have been soundproofed with effective seals.
 The heavier the door, the better.

 - Plugging Up.
 Another weak link in a sound isolation system is the electrical socket.
 It offers a pathway for noise to travel; be sure to install outlets in separate stud cavities (never back to back).
 Outlets should be sealed properly, and consider adding some mass to the outlet like our putty pads.
 You also need to worry about what type of lighting is going onto/into the ceiling.
 If you are using pot lights, we recommend using our pot-light backer boxes.
 If you using any other type lighting that creates a penetration in the ceiling, you can help seal that penetration with either putty pads or Green Glue Sealant.
-Lastly home theatres and in-cieling speakers have become quite popular over the last 10 years, and while they save space and sound great, almost 40% of the sound these speakers make go into the ceiling!
+Lastly home theatres and in-ceiling speakers have become quite popular over the last 10 years, and while they save space and sound great, almost 40% of the sound these speakers make go into the ceiling!
 Even when the speakers aren’t playing music, that is still a 8″-12″ hole in your ceiling with little to no soundproofing involved!
 We have speaker backer boxes for in ceiling or even in-wall speakers to “plug up” those holes!
-No point in spending thousands of dollars to soundproof a wall/ceiling just to leave all these holes in there right?
+No point in spending thousands of dollars to soundproof a wall/ceiling just to leave all these holes.

 - Deconstruct Your Ducts.
 Noise traveling through ductwork can be very difficult to isolate.
 Some tips to consider include the following: